dominukasb/dotfiles/README.md

-# 🛠️ Dotfiles – My Linux Setup
+# 🛠️ Dotfiles – My i3 setup

 This repository contains my personal configuration files for a clean, fast, and minimal Linux desktop environment.